The Best Essential Oil Scents for Every Room in Your House

 Your laundry room

 “The laundry room is an often forgotten about part of the home, and one that can trigger stress because it reminds us of household chores,” notes van Uitert.
 For this reason, she recommends selecting a relaxing scent that will leave your clothes smelling even nicer than your detergent.
 Try a combination of lemon and copaiba essential oils.
 “The bright, cheerful scent of lemon will inspire you to feel happy and refreshed and, if you dread doing laundry, the warm, woodsy scent of copaiba will relax and ease your worried mind.”
-Here are seven mistakes to avoid the next time you do your laundry.

 It’s inevitable that your bathroom won’t always smell as fresh and clean as you’d like, so to keep it light and airy, choose an essential oil like lemon, eucalyptus, or tea tree.
 Not only do they possess antibacterial properties, but they are associated with stimulating the mind.
 If you enjoy a nice, long bath after a hectic and hard-won work day, you’ll want to choose an essential oil that induces feelings of relief and relaxation, like lavender.
 “The linalool chemical constituents in lavender oil help you relax because they signal your brain’s temporal lobe, where you’ll be reminded of past positive experiences,” says van Uitert.
 Just one drop of lavender essential oil in a bubble bath is all you need to fill your bathroom with a relaxing, floral scent.
 Here’s why a warm bath is the stress reliever you need right now.